smarty/changelog/plugins/smartylist-cli.md

 ## 8.14.0 - 2025-11-07

-- Added ability to use component analysis the US Street.
+- Added ability to use component analysis to US Street.

 ## 8.13.4 - 2025-07-19